State Space Estimation for DPOR-based Model Checkers(Extended Version): A Sub-Exponential Time Approximate Counter

-The algorithm distinguishes two situations: either $C(P)$ is ``small'' (less than a parameter that we will select later) or ``big'' (bigger than the parameter).
-If $C(P)$ is big, then we can draw a number of samples and return the fraction of samples in $\mathcal{D}(P)$ as our estimate.
+The algorithm distinguishes two situations: either $C(P)$ is ``small'' (less than a parameter $\theta$ that we will select later) or ``big'' (bigger than the parameter $\theta$).
+If $C(P)$ is big, then we independently sample a number of random walks proportional to $M/\theta$ in $\mathcal{H}(P)$.
+We then count the number of times we hit a leaf node of $\mathcal{D}(P)$ in these random walks and then return this fraction of samples as our estimate.
 Using Chebyshev bounds, we can bound the error in the procedure.
 On the other hand, if $C(P)$ is small, we can enumerate all elements by a binary search.
 The binary search uses an inorder numbering of all the nodes of the tree.
 The numbering is used to define intervals of leaves, and the search checks if there is a leaf of $\mathcal{D}(P)$ in a given interval.
 This query becomes the same as checking if a given path in the tree $\mathcal{H}(P)$ can be extended to a maximal execution graph in $\mathcal{D}(P)$, for which we can use \trust.